basicbind/ansible-collection-basicbind.swap_file/docs/modules/README-swap_file.md

         size:
             description:
                 - Sets the size of the swap file in human readable form
-                - 1M, 1MB, 1G, 1GB = 1 Mebibytes and 1 Gibibytes
+                - 1M, 1MB, 1G, 1GB = 1 MiB and 1 GiB
                 - Must not use lower case "b" in the suffix unless "b" is the only suffix.
 In which case the size is interpreted as bytes
-                - If suffix is missing. size is assumed to be in Gibibytes
+                - If suffix is missing. size is assumed to be in GiB
+                - is rounded to the nearest MiB
             required: true
             type: str
         state: